1950 Catherine (Burns) Chesrown (seated 4th from right) at Eva Petrie's birthday party

 - In 1899 she married the 13 years older Frank Chesrown, a Minnesota native who had been in the area for some years - see the 1890 photo below - and lived at Winona.

-- Census records indicate that Catherine's mother, Ann Mackay Burns, lived with the Chesrowns in Linton until she died in 1931.
+- Census records indicate that Catherine's mother, Ann Mackay Burns, lived with the Chesrowns in Linton from at least 1907 until her death in 1931.

 - Catherine at the age of 76, appeared hale and hearty in the 1950 photograph of Eva Petrie's party.

-- Catherine passed away in Linton in her 93rd year and was buried at the local cemetery.
+- Catherine passed away at Linton in her 93rd year.

 Catherine Burns' and Frank Chesrown's Children